WebAssembly/wasi-filesystem/wit/wasi-filesystem.wit.md

 /// function starts with `/`, or if any step of resolving a `path`, including
 /// `..` and symbolic link steps, reaches a directory outside of the base
 /// directory, or reaches a symlink to an absolute or rooted path in the
-/// underlying filesystem, the function fails with `errno::perm`. default interface wasi-filesystem {
+/// underlying filesystem, the function fails with `error-code::not-permitted`. default interface wasi-filesystem {
 ```